le0booba/Superior_Tab_Mute/README.md

 ### 🧠 Intelligent Automation

--   **Remember Last Source**: When enabled for "First Sound" or "Whitelist" mode, the extension maintains a history of up to 20 recently audible tabs.
-If your current source tab goes silent or is closed, it automatically switches to the most recent tab that was playing audio.
-This ensures seamless listening without manual intervention, intelligently prioritizing your listening experience.
+-   **Remember Last Source**: When enabled for "First Sound" or "Whitelist" mode, the extension automatically switches to previously audible tabs when your current source tab goes silent or is closed.
+This ensures seamless listening without manual intervention, intelligently prioritizing your listening experience by falling back to the most recently active audio source.

 <details>
 <summary>🎨 User-Friendly Interface</summary>